thekunzmann/minesweeper/README.md

 3. In order to define the ranks we are using enum.

 # Week 2

+**Game**

+1. We created a random mechanism that places as many BombCells as needed with the specified rank.
+This is defined in _Cell Class_.

+2. The system first fills the JPanel with Empty Cells and then changes them randomly for Bombcells.

 # Week 3

 # Week 4